isabella232/solutions-geoevent-java/solutions-geoevent/transports/tcpSquirt-transport/README.md

   * In GeoEvent Manager go to Services->Inputs and click 'Add Input'
   * Click Add CoT the button next to Receive Cursor on Target over TCP
   * Set the CoT Types and XSD Paths to the locations of those files
-  * Make sure the Mode is set to SERVER
+  * Set a server port to listen from
   * Click Save
 * To test tcp squirt follow the instructions for setting up the CoT-Adapter(../../adapters/cot-adapter/README.md)
 * Note that one step is to create the TCP-Squirt Output and add it to the tcp service